Sobeys goes easy on the senses to help those with autism

 The Nova Scotia program kicked off Feb.
 24, and feedback from customers and employees has been very positive, said Lori Rhyno, director of Sobeys store operations in Northern Nova Scotia.

 “I had one of my peers in Cape Breton tell me a customer had been in the store and it was the first time they had ever been able to take their daughter shopping.
-It was the first time [the daughter] had been in the store and able to pick out her own treat,” she said.
+It was the first time had been in the store and able to pick out her own treat,” she said.

 Another colleague in Halifax spoke with a senior couple who did not have sensory issues but appreciated the quieter experience, and another customer emailed to say she really appreciated how “relaxing and calming” it was and that she looked forward to shopping there again during the sensory-friendly period.